 In December 2007, the FASB issued SFAS No. 160, Noncontrolling Interests in Consolidated Financial Statements an amendment of Accounting Research Bulletin ("ARB") No. 51, Consolidated Financial Statements ("SFAS No. 160").
 SFAS No. 160 requires (1) that non-controlling (minority) interests be reported as a component of stockholders' equity, (2) that net income attributable to the parent and to the non-controlling interest be separately identified in the consolidated statement of operations, (3) that changes in a parent's ownership interest while the parent retains its controlling interest be accounted for as equity transactions, (4) that any retained non-controlling equity investment upon the deconsolidation of a subsidiary be initially measured at fair value and (5) that sufficient disclosures are provided that clearly identify and distinguish between the interests of the parent and the interests of the non-controlling owners.
 SFAS No. 160 is effective for financial statements issued for fiscal years beginning after December 15, 2008, and interim periods within those fiscal years.
-We are currently evaluating the impact of this standard on our financial statements.
+We do not expect SFAS No. 160 to have a material impact on our financial statements once adopted.